Cops Kill People: Aurora Cop Nathan Woodyard Acquitted Of Homicide And Manslaughter Of Elijah McClain

 “Her son should be alive, and everybody claims to agree with that, but for some reason we can’t hold to account the people that took that away,” said MiDian Holmes (pictured above, right), an activist who befriended Sheneen McClain after they met at a 2020 protest.
 “I think she understands and she recognizes that if she can feel, she can fight.
 This fight is not over for Sheneen McClain.
 She is going to turn this pain into promise and into progress.”

-We can only hope that an appeal is in progress and that all the men and women responsible for a young Black man’s death will be held into account.
+We can only hope that an appeal is in progress and that all the men and women responsible for a young Black man’s death will be held accountable.

+Fashion Icon Honoree Serena Williams Takes Center Stage At The 2023 CFDA Awards

 -